What are Financial Decisions?

 Factors Affecting Investment Decisions

 Return on investment is one of the most important factors influencing any investment decision.
 Managers will invest in projects with a higher ROI and lower risk than other projects.

 Managers will choose to invest in projects with higher positive cash flows, which will keep their liquidity position intact and comfortable.

 The availability of both short-term and long-term capital in the company influences its investment decisions.
 Interest rates, repayment period, time of maturity of the project, quantum and start of return, etc., also influence the choice of one project over another.

-Financial managers have to make important decisions in order to form a proper capital structure.
+Financial managers have to make important decisions to form a proper capital structure.
 The capital structure of a firm is made up of equity and debt.
-They have to work out a perfect balance between the two so as to maximize shareholders’ value and profitability of the firm.
+They have to work out a perfect balance between the two so as to maximize shareholders’ value and the profitability of the firm.
 Going for higher equity capital reduces the tension of repayment as they become part of the firm’s own capital.
-But then shareholders must receive higher returns in the form of dividends which will lead to dilution of ownership and voting rights.
+But then shareholders must receive higher returns in the form of dividends, which will lead to dilution of ownership and voting rights.

 On the other hand, debt includes loans from banks and financial institutions, debentures, etc. Higher debt increases the interest burden and makes the capital structure riskier.
 Furthermore, the company cannot rely on this source of finance permanently, as lenders can reclaim their money at any time.
-Any weak period of performance can play spoilsport with the company and put on it multifold pressure.
+Any weak period of performance can play spoilsport with the company and put on it under multifold pressure.

 Optimal Mix of Debt and Equity